DeepTaskHY/DM_Generator/README.md

 ### 5.2 Start the module

-- If you don't have permission, go to [Author's Google drive](https://drive.google.com/file/d/1Tya9XQrtlAv393xh8D_5MYfBAta15quz/view?usp=sharing) and download the JSON file(auth key).
+Go to [Author's Google drive](https://drive.google.com/file/d/1Tya9XQrtlAv393xh8D_5MYfBAta15quz/view?usp=sharing) and download the JSON file(auth key).
 Add the path of the downloaded JSON file to line 16 of 'SocialDMReception.py '.
-  You can start this module by running the 'SocialDMReception.py' file.
+You can start this module by launch ros package.

 ### 5.3 Test the module